WHAT IS THE BOWDENS SILVER PROJECT?

 The Bowdens Silver project is currently at the exploration and feasibility study stage.
 However, to date a substantial body of high quality technical work has been completed both by previous owners and teams of respected independent consultants.
 This work covers all aspects of mine planning and development including a comprehensive Environmental Impact Statement.

 Extensive drilling has been completed and will be ongoing to further evaluate and define the resource area.
-In addition, all components of the Feasibility Study are being assessed and revised for completion in the first quarter of 2018.
+In addition, all components of the Feasibility Study are being assessed and revised for completion in the first half of 2018.
 The eventual mine development will produce substantial quantities of silver along with minor quantities of zinc and lead as bi-products.

 BOWDENS SILVER PHOTOGRAPHY COMPETITION